MaCoZu/visualizations/README.md

 For example in the notebooks you'll find:

 **matplotlib**:
-- changing the defaults rcParams, styles like `ggplot`
+- changing the defaults rcParams and styles like `ggplot`
 - subplots, secondary axis
 - Scatterplot with trendline
 - Barplots grouped/horizontal, inside lables, confinded axis